pristyan/typescript-syllabus/module-3/README.md

-# Module 3: Advanced Types and Generics (10-15 hours)
+# Module 3: Advanced Types and Generics

 This module covers more advanced type system features in TypeScript, including generics, conditional types, mapped types, and utility types.